f5devcentral/f5-velos-training/docs/velos_diagnostics.rst

   :align: center
   :scale: 70%

 Once you have your **Client ID** and **Client Secret** configured you can then upload qkviews directly to iHealth.
 Your credentials will be automatically added to the upload request as seen below.
-You may also add an optinal **F5 Support Case Number** and **Description**.
+You may also add an optional **F5 Support Case Number** and **Description**.

 .. image:: images/velos_diagnostics/upload-to-ihealth.png
   :align: center